JT8D-17/XLua-Utils-for-X-Plane/README.md

 ![XLuaUtils Main Menu](Documentation/Images/XLuaUtils_Menu.jpg  "XLuaUtils Main Menu")

-- _"Initialize XLuaUtils"_ will generate a _preferences.cfg_ file containing the initial values of any submodule hooked into XLuaUtils' initialization and preferences system (see [Documentation/Developer_Reference.md](Documentation/Developer_Reference.md), section 4).
+- _"Initialize XLuaUtils"_ will generate a _preferences.cfg_ file containing the initial values of any submodule making use of XLuaUtils' preferences system (see [Documentation/Developer_Reference.md](Documentation/Developer_Reference.md), section 4).
 Note that some XLuaUtils elements or submodules do not initially save their state and will require changing their settings before they will do so.
  _"Reload XLuaUtils Preferences"_ will replace _"Initialize XLuaUtils"_ as a menu entry if a _"preferences.cfg"_ file was created during initialization or if the file has been detected at startup.
 Clicking will read the current values from _"preferences.cfg"_.
 Use this function to reload preferences values that have been altered via manual edit of the file.

 - The _"Debug"_ submenu is always visible and contains controls for debug-level logging (see [Documentation/Developer_Reference.md](Documentation/Developer_Reference.md), section 3)  and the debug window ([Documentation/Developer_Reference.md](Documentation/Developer_Reference.md), section 7).

-- The _"Miscellaneous"_ menu is a container for miscellaneous built-in utilities (see [section 5.4](#5.4) below) that are always available.

 &nbsp;